-As the name suggests, the work of the SSCRPC is overseen by a Commission made up of 17 members, including three representatives each from the Sangamon County Board and Springfield City Council, five special units of government, and six appointed citizen members from the City and County.
-The Commission's officers include a Chairperson, Vice-Chairperson, and Secretary, all of whom are elected by the Commission members from the six citizen members.
+As the name suggests, the work of the SSCRPC is overseen by a commission.

+This commission is made up of 17 members, including three representatives each from the Sangamon County Board and Springfield City Council, five special units of government, and six appointed citizen members from the City and County.
+The Commission's officers include a Chairperson, Vice Chairperson and Secretary, all of whom must be elected by the members of the Commission from the six citizen members.

 Some Commission activities, such as approval of its budget submission and the selection of its Executive Director, are handled by the SSCRPC's Executive Policy Board.
-The Executive Policy Board consists of the Commission's three officers, the Springfield Mayor and Sangamon County Board Chair, the chief presiding officer of one of the special units of government, and one member of the Commission elected at-large.
+The Executive Policy Board is made up of the Commission's three officers, the Springfield Mayor and Sangamon County Board Chair, the chief presiding officer of one of the special units of government, and one member of the Commission elected at-large.